-If you’ve felt any of these symptoms, or have noticed them in a loved one, ask your doctor for an echocardiogram.
-It’s the only sure way to see if you have heart valve disease.
+If you’ve felt any of these symptoms, or have noticed them in a loved one, ask your doctor about an echocardiogram.
+It’s one of the most accurate ways to see if you have HVD.

 There’s no one cause of heart valve disease, but it’s important to know what can put you at risk:

-An echocardiogram is the only sure way for your doctor to see if you have heart valve disease.
+An echocardiogram is one of the most accurate ways for your doctor to see if you have heart valve disease.
 An “echo” is a painless test that takes as little as 20 minutes and uses sound waves to take a picture of your heart.
 After a sonographer finishes your echo, you’ll be able to see your heart patterns on a video screen, and your doctor or cardiologist will walk you through your results.

 If you’ve had an echocardiogram before and weren’t diagnosed, ask your doctor if it’s an appropriate time to test again.
 If you’ve already been diagnosed, it’s still important to get an echocardiogram every so often since heart valve disease gets worse over time.
 So, how often should diagnosed patients get an echocardiogram?